Reduction of child support

 QUESTION

-Is it possible to request a reduction of child support after losing employment?
+Is it possible to request a reduction in child support after the loss of employment?

 AKMV